Chief Executive, Foods Standards Agency

-Policy Fellow Alum, Centre for Science and Policy
+Policy Leaders Fellow alumna, Centre for Science and Policy

 Emily Miles is the Chief Executive Officer of the Food Standards Agency.
 She took up the role in September 2019 after moving from Defra where she had worked since 2015, joining as the Group Director of Strategy, and later coordinating work on the domestic consequences of Brexit as acting Director-General for the EU Exit Delivery Group.